meeetju/book/linux.md

 ```console
 chsh -s $(which zsh)
 ```
-- For the change to take effect, must logout
+- For the change to take effect, must logout.
+Alternatively also edit `~/.bashrc` by adding:

+        exec zsh

 - During first run, select `(2)` when prompted

 `zsh` configuration files consist of: